apike/allenpike.com/_posts/2022-09-01-autofill-surprise-safety.md

 > 4. Create space for new ideas (even wild ones).
 > 5. Embrace productive conflict.

 These approaches were written with the workplace in mind, but in my estimation it's a decent formula for home life as well.
-Invest in building relationships where people expect you’ll figure it out together.
+Build relationships where people expect you’ll figure it out, together.
 It’s a safe bet.